Time to Shine! When to Move to a new Electricity Company

 Of course, keeping your location in mind is critical as well – if it doesn’t get very hot in the summer months in your neighborhood, chances are the mid-high point would stay lower than other, warmer locations.
 If you don’t get any snow where you live, it’s likely that rates will stay more level as you close in on the end of the year.

-Switching to another deal is the best way to play the market, ensure you avoid being forced to pay standard rates and continue to benefit from the lowest prices for your gas and electricity.
+Switching to another deal is the best way to play the market, ensure you avoid being forced to pay standard rates and continue to benefit from fixed rates for your gas and electricity.
 In doing so, you’re ensuring that the market remains competitive, as suppliers must compete with one another to win our business every day.

 Ready to begin the process of switching electricity companies?
 Learn more about Spark Energy’s home electricity plans here.